brennanhilton/RNAseqCovarImpute_NSCLC_data/README.md

 case, single imputation, and RNAseqCovarImpute methods to handle missing data.
 We additionally compare three different versions of RNAseqCovarImpute, the MI Gene Bin, MI PCA 80%, and MI PCA Horn methods.
+Intermediate data files are included in the data folder if you want to skip this step.

 Then run the “RNAseqCovarImpute with NSCLC data plot.Rmd” file.
-It includes code for plotting the results in terms of true positive rate (TPR), false positive rate (FPR), and mean absolute percentage error (MAPE).
+It includes code for plotting the results (stored in the data folder) in terms of true positive rate (TPR), false positive rate (FPR), and mean absolute percentage error (MAPE).

 [The RNAseqCovarImpute package is available on Bioconductor](https://bioconductor.org/packages/release/bioc/html/RNAseqCovarImpute.html)